AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 To handle an image with an EOTF, it is important to understand what that function is.
 It is often necessary to undo the function before modifying values, then reapply the function, which causes a loss of precision.
-OpenEXR images using floating point linear values to represent pixel intensities.
+OpenEXR images use floating point linear values to represent pixel intensities.
 Floating point values also store small values with more absolute precision than large ones, but there is no need to undo a function before using the values.